kducieos/SocialRobotGroup.io/portfolio/portfolio.md

 70-year-old Bob was influenced by science fiction movies and believed that robots were villains who would rule the earth, so he did not trust and was afraid of robots.
 Bob felt uncomfortable in his heart and sat on the sofa, holding his chest and breathing, but did not speak.
 The robot could not recognize the meaning of Bob's subtle movements and thought that Bob was dancing, and began to ask Bob if he needed to play music to accompany him.
 Bob said sarcastically, "You are so smart", and the robot responded, "Thank you for the compliment, I will continue to work hard"
 Problems with this scenario response:
 The robot lacks "micro-movement" and "micro-expression" recognition, cannot understand the intention represented by human movements, lacks a model for emotional context analysis, and cannot recognize the emotions expressed by humans through voice intonation.

+Low user trust/high robot understanding: 68-year-old Mary has a stubborn personality and is strongly resistant to new technology.
+Her daughter, who lives in another city, bought her a new type of care robot and persuaded her to use it.
+Mary reluctantly used the robot to monitor her daily health data, to make her daughter feel at ease.
+One night, because the robot had failed to charge successfully during the day, it moved to the charging station by itself at night to try charging again.
+Since Mary never cared about the robot’s charging behavior, she was frightened by the moving figure in the living room when she got up at night, and fainted for a short time.
+Although the robot detected the problem and called her daughter and the nearby medical center in time, and the result showed that Mary’s body was fine, she still refused to keep the robot at home again.
+Problems with this scenario response: The robot can rocognize people’s emotion and other data and try to offer help.
+But users’trust to the robot are so low that even they share the same goal, the users still cannot accept the robot’s help as a daily routine.

 ### Mindmap of Problem Space
 *(To be added)*